brownsys/paralegal-osdi-2025-artifact/README.md

     structure of results.
   - `case-studies` contains a copy of the source code for our case studies.
-    These corresponds to the commits listed in [Case study versions](#case-study-versions) with some small changes applied as explained in the paper appendix.
+    These corresponds to the commits listed in [Case study versions](#case-study-versions), with some small changes applied, as explained in the paper appendix.
   - `paralegal-compiler` contains the source code for the compiler of the high-level policy language.
 Can be run via `cargo run -p